 Learning of these abuses lit a fire inside of James.
 For the first time in his life, he appreciated freedom.
 He felt the true beauty of America—a fighting spirit to protect Liberty.

-Every penny you donate will go towards James H. White's marketing costs for "Purple Heart" or the production of new music.
+Every penny you donate will go towards James H. White's production of new music and marketing.

 Enter the amount you wish to donate